pastas/pastas/.github/ISSUE_TEMPLATE/bug.md

 ### Describe the bug
 A clear and concise description of what the bug is.

+### Expected behavior
+A clear and concise description of what you expected to happen.

 ### Code to reproduce
 ```python
 # Code to reproduce the behavior
 ```

-### Expected behavior
-A clear and concise description of what you expected to happen.

-### Screenshots
-If applicable, add screenshots to help explain your problem.

-### Python package version
+### Package and Python version
 Run `ps.show_versions()` for this

 ### Additional context
 Add any other context about the problem here.
+If applicable, add screenshots to help explain your problem.

 ### Issue checklist
 - [ ] Add labels